satyam140/misinformation-triage/DECISIONS.md

 ## DP1 — Feed Ordering

-TThe public feed displays claims with the most recently submitted claims first.
+The public feed displays claims with the most recently submitted claims first.
 Claim status is displayed and can be used for filtering.
 Risk level is shown as a triage signal but does not determine feed ordering.

 ## DP2 — Visibility of Unverified Claims